shazic/CF-LogGetter/README.md

 ## SYNTAX

-On the DOS command prompt:
+On the DOS command prompt type the following command:

  > getcflog <websitename/s3-bucket-name> [cf-indicator]